It’s more about the Gronk block than the Gronk spike these days, but that works for the Bucs

 Arians added at the time, “I don’t see [Gronkowski] running 40 yards past people anymore.”
 That apparently jibed with an assessment made by Brady after a deep pass went off the tight end’s outstretched fingertips for an incompletion during a playoff win over the New Orleans Saints.

 “[Brady] told me I was running too slow, so that’s why the ball was overthrown,” Gronkowski said of the miscue between two players who have combined for 96 touchdowns, second-most in NFL history for any quarterback and pass catcher.
-“I told him he’s just gotta stop working out, because his arm’s too strong and he can’t read my speed.”
+“I told him he’s just got to stop working out, because his arm’s too strong and he can’t read my speed.”

 Describing Gronkowski as “definitely a force that has declined,” Pro Football Focus analyst Sam Monson noted that the tight end notched career lows in every major category this season, per the website’s grading system.